Lemon Wrist Compresses

 - Arnica heart compress

-- Rhythmical Einreibung of the arms with citrus oil and Rhythmical Einreibung of the legs with Prunus oil
+- Rhythmical Einreibung of the upper arms with citrus oil and Rhythmical Einreibung of the legs with Prunus oil

 - Formica heart compress